 Validation

-Validation is available for the Text question type.
-Validation allows you to add rules that check the information entered in the field, and display an error if the entry does not match.
-For example, you can validate that the string entered is in the form of an email address, or is a number.
+Validation is available for the Text question type in Sage.
+Validation allows you to add rules that check the information you enter in the field, and display an error if the entry doesn't match.

 Validation rules

-For text questions, the Dual Entry option automatically adds two text fields and compares the results. the fields must have an identical value for the field to pass validation.
+For text questions, the Dual Entry option adds two text fields automatically and compares the results. the fields must have an identical value for the field to pass validation.

 Screenshot: form question validation rule - email dual entry